SSrustworthy/DLRML-docs/docs/explore/DCA/Hollywood Pictures Backlot/Coca_Cola_Gorilla.md

 # Coca Cola Gorilla

-## Description

 **Land(s)**: Hollywood Pictures Backlot

 **Loop Total Length**: Unknown

 This loop played in the vicinity of the Coca Cola Ice Cold Refreshment drive-in, where a gorilla in a convertible could be seen driving off with a trunkful of Coca Cola bottles.
 See MouseBits, [https://forums.mousebits.com/threads/coca-cola-ice-cold-refreshment-drive-in-gorilla.11067/](https://forums.mousebits.com/threads/coca-cola-ice-cold-refreshment-drive-in-gorilla.11067/)  2024.

 ## Tracklist